DaniUzunski7/GamesForum/README.md

  🕹️ GamesForum

 Welcome to GamesForum!
 This is a dynamic web application where users can create discussions, share reviews, and stay updated on the latest games.
 The project is built using Angular and Firebase for a seamless and interactive experience.

-🚀 Features
+🚀 FEATURES

 User Authentication: Register and log in to access personalized features.

 Create Discussions: Start discussions about your favorite games.

 Top Games Page: View the top 10 games of the year with pagination.

 Comments & Likes: Engage with discussions by commenting and liking posts.

 User Profile: View and edit your profile information.

 Theme Details Page: Detailed view for each game discussion with comments.

-🛠️ Technologies Used
+🛠️ TECHNOLOGIES USED

 Frontend: Angular 18

 Backend: Firebase

 Styling: CSS with dark tones and light blue highlights

 Icons: Font Awesome

 Routing: Angular Router

 State Management: Local Storage

-📂 Project Structure
+📂 PROJECT STRUCTURE

 lua
 Copy code
 GamesForum/

 │-- src/

 │   │-- app/

 │   │   │-- components/

 │   │   │   │-- home/

 │   │   │   │-- login/

 │   │   │   │-- register/

 │   │   │   │-- user-profile/

 │   │   │   │-- new-theme/

 │   │   │   │-- theme-details/

 │   │   │-- services/

 │   │   │   │-- auth.service.ts

 │   │   │   │-- theme.service.ts

 │   │-- assets/

 │   │   │-- images/

 │   │-- index.html

 │-- README.md

 │-- package.json

-⚙️ Setup Instructions
+⚙️ SETUP INSTRUCTIONS

 Clone the Repository:

 bash

 Copy code

 git clone https://github.com/DaniUzunski7/GamesForum.git

 cd GamesForum

 Install Dependencies:

 bash

 Copy code

 npm install

 Run the Project:

 bash

 Copy code

 ng serve

 Open in Browser:

 Navigate to http://localhost:4200.

-🔐 Firebase Configuration
+🔐 FIREBASE CONFIGURATION

 Create a Firebase Project at Firebase Console.

 Add your Firebase configuration to src/environments/environment.ts:

 typescript

 Copy code

 export const environment = {
   firebaseConfig: {
     apiKey: "YOUR_API_KEY",